sssssrrt01/cse15l-lab-reports/lab-report-5.md

 # Lab Report 5 - Part 1

 ## Step 1
-Student post: I'm not sure why my code is not working.
-I think the issue is because my add method is not adding the numbers together properly, but I can't figure it out.
+Student post: I'm not sure why my code is not working, it says that <9> is not equal to <9>.
+I can't figure it out.
 The pictures of the code and error are attached below.
 Thank you.
 <img width="798" alt="image" src="https://github.com/sssssrrt01/cse15l-lab-reports/assets/103394770/e9efb15b-2856-4380-ae2f-fedce360484a">
 <img width="458" alt="image" src="https://github.com/sssssrrt01/cse15l-lab-reports/assets/103394770/b3d2818b-82b6-414b-9c6e-eee7864c847c">